 With that this woman flipped to another page along with her attention.

 What?
 How could Peter not wonder if she was from the continent?
 Over there people didn't understand the way things were meant to be, as well as the English.
 After all, hadn't she phrased the question as if it couldn't possibly have an answer?
 Peter even wondered what she'd truly said.
-Made no sense.
+It made no sense.
 Is she French, then?
 Must be.
 She simply didn't understand English, he reasoned.

 Maggie turned another page and then paused to clarify for this obviously perplexed looking young man in the drab shirt.